Explore Jasmine Quistorf's Therapeutic Approach and Training

 I hold a master’s degree in Professional Mental Health Counseling from Lewis & Clark Graduate School of Education and Counseling in Portland, OR.
 Here I took courses on diversity and social justice, multicultural counseling, play and creative interventions, somatic psychotherapy, human sexuality, and the human-animal bond.

-I am completing EMDR (eye-movement desensitization and reprocessing) training through EMDR Consulting.
+I am EMDR (eye-movement desensitization and reprocessing) trained through EMDR Consulting.

 I also have a bachelor’s degree with a double major in psychology and human development from University of Wisconsin-Green Bay where I completed three child psychology internships (two schools and one children’s grief camp) and two psychology research assistantships.
 During this period, I was also growing in my understanding of psychology through work as a special education instructional aid for two elementary schools and as an Autism Spectrum treatment aid for two different agencies.